-- Burden of fault lies with ex-spouse.
-If the divorce was due to your spouse’s alleged adultery, imprisonment or another relevant reason you can provide affidavits from people in your life familiar with the situation.
+- The burden of the fault lies with the ex-spouse.
+If the divorce was due to your spouse’s alleged adultery, imprisonment, or another relevant reason, you could provide affidavits from people in your life familiar with the situation.

 It is important to note that this list is not exhaustive.
 Consult an immigration attorney to learn about other types of evidence may be appropriate when contemplating a green card after divorce.

 Conditional Green Cards and Divorce vs Legal Separation

 A legal separation, unlike a divorce, does not officially terminate a couple’s marriage, but it is a formal agreement indicating that the two parties are living separate lives.
 Due to the fact that a legal separation doesn’t legally end the marriage, the couple is still technically married for immigration purposes.

 The non-citizen spouse may still be able to acquire a permanent green card although the couple is not living together due to the separation.
 There is an exception to clause if they are legally separated in a jurisdiction where they are viewed as divorced after a certain amount of time has passed.